Data and analytics are a huge part of cycling.

 There are a lot of data that can be analyzed once they are downloaded from the bike computer.
 Training Peaks is the pioneer when it comes to analyzing these data.

-Training Peaks also invented the Performance Management Chart (PMC), which is a very important chart measure your fatigue, fitness and more importantly, form.
+Training Peaks also invented the Performance Management Chart (PMC), which is a very important chart that measures your fatigue, fitness, and more importantly, form.

 Training Peaks Pros

 - Detailed data.
 All the data are broken down into minutiae detail that can be used to develop incredibly specific training plans.